 Advocating for safe and secure elections.
 Voter turnout in the U.S. was one of the lowest in the developed world prior to COVID-19 and participation is particularly under threat this year.
 The pandemic continues to disrupt the primaries, disenfranchise voters, and damage trust in democracy.
 In response, a national network of more than 200 civic-minded businesses organized by Business for America is advocating for voter safety and election integrity in all communities.
 We're raising our voice on this issue because we believe no one should have to choose between risking their health and exercising their right to vote.
 Can you encourage your organization to join?

-Powering the polls.
+Powering and protecting the polls.
 As COVID-19 continues to impact Americans across the country, we are also seeing a staggering decrease in poll workers, which could mean closed polling places and long delays for elections in 2020.
 Burton is encouraging our community to consider working the polls this year.
 It’s not too late for you to participate – learn more at Power the Polls.
+We are also teaming up with Operation Vote Safe to donate PPE to state and county election officials in order to protect front-line poll workers.
+We have sent PPE to several polling stations in Georgia, California, Nevada, and Montana.

 Time off to vote.
 Allowing our employees the time to vote is essential to Burton.
 Since 2018, we’ve provided employees with paid time off and flexible work schedules in order to participate in local, state/provincial, and national elections.
 For the 2020 US elections, we’re also completely closing down our offices and retail stores to reduce barriers for employees to vote.